moraakhila/cs5293sp23-project2/README.md

 ```
 ssh -i [path-to-private-key] [username]@[instance-external-ip]
 ```
-* Create a tree structure as shown below in VM instance:
+* Create a tree structure with all the required files.
 * We need to have python installed in the instance.
 If not, install it using below command:
 ```
 sudo apt-get install python3